d2l-ai/d2l-en/chapter_computer-vision/anchor.md

     boxes_per_pixel = (num_sizes + num_ratios - 1)
     size_tensor = d2l.tensor(sizes, ctx=device)
     ratio_tensor = d2l.tensor(ratios, ctx=device)
-    # Offsets are required to move the anchor to center of a pixel
+    # Offsets are required to move the anchor to the center of a pixel.
+Since
-    # Since pixel (height=1, width=1), we choose to offset our centers by 0.5
+    # a pixel has height=1 and width=1, we choose to offset our centers by 0.5
     offset_h, offset_w = 0.5, 0.5
-    steps_h = 1.0 / in_height  # Scaled steps in y axis
+    steps_h = 1.0 / in_height  # Scaled steps in y-axis
-    steps_w = 1.0 / in_width  # Scaled steps in x axis
+    steps_w = 1.0 / in_width  # Scaled steps in x-axis

     # Generate all center points for the anchor boxes
     center_h = (d2l.arange(in_height, ctx=device) + offset_h) * steps_h